 This course aims to provide a foundation in intermediate literary and cultural studies skills via a topics approach that allows for greater breadth of coverage across multiple time periods and different genres within British, American, and global literature.
 Possible topics include "Postcolonialism," "Modernity," "Nation and Community," or "Women's Writing."
 Topics vary by semester.
-Prerequisites: COR 101, COR 102 and one 100-level English course (the last with a grade of "C-"or higher).
+Prerequisites: COR 101, COR 102 and one 100-level English course.